dabster108/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor

-This is a simple program for playing rock paper and scissor !!!
+This is a simple python program of Rock Paper Scissors with Computer !!!!